Christmas in July and save in December

 Like that recurring cold sore brought on by “stress”, the Christmas shopping season will be here in less than six months.
-These are our six money saving tips to Christmas in July be prepared when the holidays come.
+These are our 9 money-saving tips to Christmas in July and be prepared when the holidays come.

-While you’re sucking down that cool pop and sitting in a lawn chair with your feet in a kiddie pool, the Debt Free Guys have come up with nine ways to prepare for the insatiable need to spend money you can’t really afford for people you don’t really like because of the most important thing ever or the biggest lie ever.
+While you’re sucking down that cool pop and sitting in a lawn chair with your feet in a kiddie pool, the Debt Free Guys have come up with nine ways to prepare for the insatiable need to spend money you don’t really have for people you don’t really like because of the most important thing ever or the biggest lie ever.

 By now you’re saying, “John, if this is another laundry list of money tips I already know, I’m outta here.”
 To that, I say, “Let’s build a base, then yuletide.”